What To Text After a First Date

 Generally speaking, you want to text on the same day of the date – whether the date went well or not.
 It’s just a polite follow up.
 You don’t have to say a lot.
 But it’s good to say something.

-This then avoids the feelings of being ghosted after the first date.
+This then avoids the feelings of being ghosted after the first date, like we mentioned.

 What to text after a first date